1.0 Introduction

 key operation enabled.$ python sdkms-cli create-key --obj-type AES --key-size 256 --name AWS-Master-Key --exportable

-Initiate creation of key of external origin in KMS.
+Run the following steps to initiate creation of key of external origin in KMS.

 Download the zip containing the wrapping key and import token.

-Import the AWS wrapping key in Fortanix DSM.
+Run the following steps to import the AWS wrapping key in Fortanix DSM.

 $ python sdkms-cli import-key --obj-type RSA --in wrappingKey_fcb572d3-6680-449c-91ab-ac3a5c07dc09_080410435 --name AWS-Wrapping-Key

-Wrap DSM master key with AWS wrapping key, using Fortanix DSM.
+Run the following steps to wrap DSM master key with AWS wrapping key, using Fortanix DSM.

 $ sdkms-cli wrap-key --kid (kid of master key) --alg RSA --mode OAEP_MGF1_SHA256 --wrapping-kid (kid of the AWS wrapping key) --out rsawrappedkey.txt